jeremiah-c-leary/vhdl-style-guide/docs/configuring_procedure_call_statement_rules.rst

 | :code:`association_list_comma`        | |purple_hexa_star| | |values2| | comma                  | |default_remove_new_line|  |                            |
 +---------------------------------------+--------------------+-----------+------------------------+----------------------------+----------------------------+

-The following figure illustrates where the options will be applied in an concurrent procedure call.
+The following figure illustrates where the options will be applied in an procedure call.

 .. image:: img/concurrent_procedure_call_code.png